An index expression allows you to reference or extract selected elements of a matrix or vector.

 This is an obscure notation and should be avoided.
 It is better to

-to generate a matrix of the appropriate
+use the function ones to generate a matrix of the appropriate

 size whose elements are all one and then to scale it to produce the